Bryden School is the attendance center for the

 Bryden follows an inclusion model in serving its special needs

-population, has an active IAT process and team in place, and offers a
+population, has an active Intervention Assistance Team, and offers a

 range of academic and behavioral support services.
 Specialized